 Social Security in the grand scheme of things, is a type of retirement savings mandated by the government.
 When social security is taken out of your paycheck (6.2% of gross pay up to $90,000, equally matched by your employer,) it is pooled and distributed to those who are eligible to receive the retirement benefits, which are retired adults age 62+.
+Hence, it is imperative that one have their social security card with them at all times.
+If it is lost or misplaced, which is typical of a card-holder, one may consider a social security card replacement Kansas office.
 This is to say that Social Security is essentially a pay as you go system, relying on surpluses in order to continue funding yearly.

 The amount each person receives is different as well.
 To quote directly from the Social Security website,